For those more advanced guys (and for those trying to learn), here's a list of the methods

 Returns: IP address that runs on that MAC.

-Description: This method takes the MAC address and returns the corresponding IP address.
+Description: This method takes the MAC address and returns the corresponding IP

 Example: